- Last updated November 2013 -

 Many developers say they will only burn waste wood, which includes post-construction wood (such as wood panels etc) and forest residues (such as branches and logging debris) from UK sources which could not otherwise be used.
 There are a number of flaws in such arguments:

-- Oxides of nitrogen (NOx): can affect lung metabolism, structure, function, inflammation and host defence against pulmonary infections
+- Nitrogen dioxide (NO2): can affect lung metabolism, structure, function, inflammation and host defence against pulmonary infections

 - Carbon monoxide (CO): inhibits the blood’s ability to carry oxygen to vital organs such as the heart and brain.